-ESN's approach to Research, Sales and ExecutionESN delivers a unique service through 8 Members in 8 different locations.
-This enables ESN to deliver a traditional full client oriented research, sales and execution service to an aggregate client base of about 1.000 institutional clients.
+ESN's approach to Research, Sales and ExecutionESN delivers a unique service through its Members in several different European location.
+This enables ESN to deliver a traditional full client oriented research, sales and execution service to a very large aggregate institutional client base.

 The third pillar of the service is an advanced execution capability across all the major European markets and venues – a multi venue approach which finds its competitive advantage leveraging on the domestic expertise of each Member in its own market.